DominykasDriu/Garden-blog/README.md

 - Live Site URL: https://dom-garden-blog.netlify.app/
 - To access admin panel you need to manually add **/admin** to the URL!
+- Username: dom
+- Password: dom123
+- You can test the functionality, but please leave the page as you found it thanks! :)

 ### Built with
 - Frontend